rhulse/simple-rails-decorator/README.md

 This ensures maximum sharing of code, while minimising the number of methods exposed in the view.

+For testing I use rspec.
+Add a decorators folders inside spec.

+Add this to your rspec config to tell it the decorator path and that it is a view

+RSpec.configure do |config|
+  config.include ActionView::TestCase::Behavior, file_path: %r{spec/decorators}
+end

 I welcome any feedback or suggestions.